rossgk2/sign-doc-reuploader/README.md

 3. Start a command prompt and `cd` into fldr.
 4. Execute `npm run make`.
 5. In your file explorer, navigate into the "out" directory, and then into the folder that corresponds to whatever operating system you're using (e.g. "migration-tool-win32-x64").
 The app executable will be inside this folder.
 On Windows, it will be an .exe file, on Mac, it will be a .dmg file; on Linux, it will be a .deb file.
 6. Double click the executable to run the app.
+Have the commercial integration key, FedRAMP client ID, and FedRAMP client secret on hand when you do so.

 # Disclaimer